hotosm/tm-admin/docs/schema.md

 # Changing The TM Admin Schema

+This document covers how to make changes to the data schemas used in TM Admin, and the changes that were made from the original Tasking Manager (TM).

 # The configuration file

 A simple YAML based config file is used as a single source for all the